 “How do you write so much?” asked one young writer.
 “I struggle so hard to write for even just a few minutes everyday!”
+Let’s face it: writing is hard.

 I sat at my laptop this morning, tapping my fingers relentlessly on the keyboard, without actually pressing a single key.
 There was too much coffee in my system and not enough food.